owend91/nhlscraper/README.md

   - Birthdate
   - Hometown
   - Years (these are the seasons the player was on the team.
 The year recorded is the first of the season.
 For example the 2020-2021 season is recorded as 2020)
   - Stats (NEW!
 This is being pulled from the NHL API).
 This is being pulled by season, per team.
 For example, Anthony Mantha traded to the Capitals from the Red Wings will have two stat objects for the 20202021 season.
+(This is no longer being pulled from the API.
+The API was silently rejecting calls every so often, so I wasn't getting all of the stats.
+I am now using puppeteer to scrape from the nhl stats table to get both season and career stats)

 Currently Working On:
   - API calls